Augustinianism: Original sin

 Augustine wrote that original sin is transmitted by concupiscence and enfeebles freedom of the will without destroying it.
 For Augustine, Adam's sin is transmitted by concupiscence, or "hurtful desire", resulting in humanity becoming a massa damnata (mass of perdition, condemned crowd), with much enfeebled, though not destroyed, freedom of will.
 When Adam sinned, human nature was thenceforth transformed.
 Adam and Eve, via sexual reproduction, recreated human nature.
 Their descendants now live in sin, in the form of concupiscence, a term Augustine used in a metaphysical, not a psychological sense.
-Augustine insisted that concupiscence was not a being but a bad quality, the privation of good or a wound.
+Augustine insisted that concupiscence was not "a being" but a "bad quality", the privation of good or a wound.
 He admitted that sexual concupiscence (libido) might have been present in the perfect human nature in paradise, and that only later it became disobedient to human will as a result of the first couple's disobedience to God's will in the* original sin.
 In Augustine's view (termed "Realism"), all of humanity was really present in Adam when he sinned, and therefore all have sinned.
 Original sin, according to Augustine, consists of the guilt of Adam which all humans inherit.
-Justo Gonzalez interprets Augustine's teaching that humans are utterly depraved in nature and grace is irresistible, results in conversion, and leads to perseverance.
+Justo L. González interprets Augustine's teaching that humans are utterly depraved in nature and grace is irresistible, results in conversion, and leads to perseverance.

 Augustine's understanding of the consequences of original sin and the necessity of redeeming grace was developed in the struggle against Pelagius and his Pelagian disciples, Caelestius and Julian of Eclanum, who had been inspired by Rufinus of Syria, a disciple of Theodore of Mopsuestia.
 They refused to agree that original sin wounded human will and mind, insisting that human nature was given the power to act, to speak, and to think when God created it.
 Human nature cannot lose its moral capacity for doing good, but a person is free to act or not to act in a righteous way.
 Pelagius gave an example of eyes: they have capacity for seeing, but a person can make either good or bad use of it.

 The Catholic Church accepts the doctrine of original sin as Augustine taught.